lindsaypoirier/STS-115/lab4.md

 #_____$_____ <- gsub("_____", "", _____$_____)
 ```

-### Do you need to change the type of any variables (including the char to numeric conversion you prepared for above)?
+### Do you need to change the data type of any variables (including the char to numeric conversion you prepared for above)?

 If not, skip to the next heading.